HOW TO BECOME

 Is software engineering a good career?

 Yes, software engineering is a lucrative career that is in high demand.
 The career comes with a high salary, bonuses, and long-term prospects.
+It is one of the highest-paying programming jobs.

 What skills are needed to become a software engineer?

 Software engineers need coding skills, analytical skills, problem-solving skills, and the ability to work with a team on large projects.
+These skills can be learned through coding bootcamps or computer science programs at college.

 How long does it take to become a software engineer?